 - Floodplain Biocomplexity.
 This NSF-funded biocomplexity research project is founded on the principle that river flood plains are regional centers of ecological organization.
 Research is being conducted on the Nyack Flood Plain of the Flathead River, Montana, by faculty and students at the University of Montana's Flathead Lake Biological Station.
 The research addresses topics such as floodplain structure, groundwater and surface water flux, sediment and wood transport, nutrient flux, habitats and diversity.
 Important modifiers of this system include floods, drought, wildfire, human activities and invasions of nonnative species.
 The web site features a summary of the research project, illustrations of the principles involved, a bibliography, and contact information.
 Links to other Flathead Lake Biological Station research projects are also available. (more info)

 - Forest Watch: Students and Scientists Working Together Determining the Health of New England Forests.
 This is a student-scientist partnership and education outreach program to study white pine health in New England.
-Primary and secondary students collect and process data on air pollution damage to forests near their schools. ( This site may be offline. )
+Primary and secondary students collect and process data on air pollution damage to forests near their schools. (more info)

 - Global Land Vegetation.
 The goal of this NASA Earth Science Enterprise-funded project is to increase the use of satellite data in high school and college science classrooms by developing classroom materials linked to guided inquiry computer exercises. (more info)